-- Dynamic type testing continued on Train 1 at TTCl in Pueblo, CO.
-The train successfully operated at 115 miles per hour. - HVAC qualification testing took place on Train 2, in Salt Lake City. - Routine static testing was performed on Trainset 3 and started on Trainset 4. - Production continued on Trainsets 3 through 13. - COVID-19 related actions continued for the 14th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
+- Dynamic type testing continued on Train 1 at TTCI in Pueblo, CO, including brake testing, propulsion testing and wheel spin/slide protection testing.
+The train successfully operated at 115 miles per hour. - HVAC qualification testing took place on Train 2, in Salt Lake City. - Routine static testing continued on Trainset 3 and has started on Trainset 4. - Production continued on Trainsets 3 through 13. - COVID-19 related actions continued for the 15th month causing mixed disruptions to Stadler's activities: - Stadler's manufacturing facilities in Switzerland supporting the Caltrain Project have returned to normal levels of activity. - The Switzerland-based manufacturing of car shells and trucks frames is on schedule. - Salt Lake City-based manufacturing is delayed due to previously incurred and ongoing person-power limitations and sub-supplier parts shortages. - Stadler has submitted multiple requests for 'excusable delays' due to COVID-19.
 The extent of the continuing delay is being evaluated.
 Currently, delivery of the first trainset to Caltrain has been delayed 8.5 months to November 2021. - Stadler's supply chain has been disrupted by two supplier bankruptcies.
 Replacement suppliers were found, but the delivery schedule was impacted.
 In addition, one of the replacement suppliers is now having financial issues.
 Due to this, Stadler submitted another request for excusable delay in February 2021.
 The extent of the delay is being evaluated.
-The key point is Stadler's ability to assemble the luggage racks and ceiling panels themselves. - Final Design Reviews remain to be completed for three systems.
-These software-based systems include Train Control, Monitoring and Diagnostics (MDS), and 'Positive Train Control (PTC).
-For train control and MDS, completion is near.
+The key point is Stadler's ability to assemble the luggage racks and ceiling panels themselves.
+Assembly of those parts will begin in June. - Final Design Reviews (FDR) remain to be completed for two systems.
+These software-based systems include Monitoring and Diagnostics (MDS) and Positive Train Control (PTC).
+The train control FDR was completed in May, and MDS completion is near.
 For PTC, completion is anticipated in mid-2021.

-- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 78 car shells have been shipped from Stadler Switzerland, with 64 arriving at Stadler's Salt Lake City facility (14 shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
+- First Article Inspections (FAI) continue to have their paperwork formalized and closed out. - 78 car shells have been shipped from Stadler Switzerland, with 70 arriving at Stadler's Salt Lake City facility (eight shells are in transit). - Quality Assurance audits of USA-based sub-suppliers were halted in mid-March due to COVID-19 travel restriction.
 Audits will commence when sub-suppliers reopen and travel restrictions are lifted.